rubrikinc/terraform-provider-polaris/docs/index.md

 page_title: "Provider: Polaris"
 ---

+~> Please note that the Polaris provider is in BETA and should NOT be used in a production system.

 # Polaris Provider
 The Polaris provider provides resources to interact with the Rubrik Polaris platform.

-~> **Warning**
+Additional examples on how to use the provider are available in the [terraform-provider-polaris-examples](https://github.com/rubrikinc/terraform-provider-polaris-examples) GitHub repository.

-Upgrading from v0.2.0 to v0.3.0 requires that the definition of certain resources are updated on disk.
+~> Upgrading from v0.2.0 to v0.3.0 requires that the definition of certain resources are updated on disk.
 Please see the upgrade guide for more information.

 ## Configuration
 The provider supports both local user accounts and service accounts.
 For documentation on how to create either using Polaris see the [Rubrik Support Portal](http://support.rubrik.com).